7.7 is here, check out the latest from Laashka for those new Dynamic Encounter Achievements!

 Many a time not interrupting an enemy channel will lead to you becoming stunned.
 This happens quite often in mobs leading up to bosses.
 If you are getting stunned and find you do not have enough breaks to get back into the fight, it may be from not interrupting something.

-As with the Interrupts, classes use the same ability for each of their 6 disciplines.
+As with the Interrupts, classes use the same ability for each of their 6 advanced classes.

 Each class has a number of abilities that can stun targets.
 There are in fact quite a number of stuns in the game.
 Some disciplines get more than others, some have none unless they pick them from the skill tree.
 Stuns usually have very little use in operations, as most bosses have stun immunity.
-They are however very useful on most mob pulls between bosses and in some instances can be used on a boss.
-Stuns generally come in 3 flavors:
+They are however very useful on most mob pulls between bosses and in some instances can be used against adds in a boss fight.
+Stuns generally come in 4 flavors:

 Hard stuns - The Target is stunned for "x" seconds.